 Meet with appropriate department internship coordinator to determine the eligibility of the internship you have secured.
-Please see The Internship Search in order to investigate effective strategies for securing a successful internship.
 Remember, once you have been approved for an internship you will need to submit all internship documents to the appropriate department contact.

 The maximum amount of internship credit allowed by both Business and Management Departments is 6 hours.
 Students of the Math and Computer Science Department may be eligible for more, but will need to meet with their designated internship coordinator in order to determine requirements (see below for details).

 Internships must be registered for and completed within the dates that the credit is awarded.
 All tuition fees for internships must be paid within University deadlines.